Afa Anoaʻi Jr.: Main roster (2007–2009)

 On November 19, 2007, Anoa'i made his debut on WWE under the name Mai Tai Anoa'i in a losing effort against Jim Duggan at WWE Heat.
 Anoa'i was later suspended by WWE for 30 days, on March 20, 2008, for violating WWE's Wellness Policy.

 At Unforgiven in September 2008, Anoa'i made his debut on the full-time roster under the name "Manu".
 He aligned himself with Cody Rhodes and Ted DiBiase, attacking Cryme Tyme after their World Tag Team Championship match.
 Later that night, the three helped Randy Orton attack the World Heavyweight Champion CM Punk and Kofi Kingston.
 On the September 8, 2008 edition of WWE Raw, Manu, Rhodes, and DiBiase defeated Cryme Tyme and Kofi Kingston in a six-man tag team match.
-On the November 17 episode of Raw, Anoaʻi made his singles debut in a losing effort against Dave Bautista.
+On the November 17 episode of Raw, Anoaʻi made his singles debut in a losing effort against Batista.

 Rhodes, DiBiase, and Manu entered a storyline with Randy Orton in which Orton was constantly criticizing and insulting them, with Orton attacking DiBiase on the November 3 episode of Raw.
 Manu and Rhodes accepted Orton's offer for an alliance in the following weeks, and the trio dubbed themselves The Legacy.

 After Orton grew tired of The Legacy losing matches, he scheduled a test for each member on the December 29 episode of Raw.
 Manu failed to pass his test after losing to ECW Champion Matt Hardy and was subsequently kicked out of the group, as his former companions Rhodes and Sim Snuka turned their backs on him.
 Later, Snuka also got kicked out of the group, and the two quickly reunited.
 They sought revenge against Orton and Rhodes on the January 12, 2009 episode of Raw with the aid of returning Ted DiBiase.
 DiBiase betrayed them, however, and joined The Legacy with Orton and Rhodes.

 Anoa'i was released from his WWE contract on February 23, 2009.